 C. John and Lynn Ann Eng Construction Management Endowed Scholarship

-A regular reader of both novels and nonfiction, John has interests in health, economics, science, business and history.
-People often tell John that they don’t enjoy reading, to which he replies, “If you went to a physician for a serious health ailment, would you feel comfortable if the physician told you that he had not read any current medical or health science publications in the past several years because they do not enjoy reading?” and then adding, “Well, if you think you want to be in business or any other career, don’t you think you would benefit the business or industry of which you think you are active if you read current trends, developments, changes, enhancements or any other positive developments?”
+A regular reader of both novels and nonfiction, John had interests in health, economics, science, business and history.
+He loved to both read – up to 50 books a year – and give books he found interesting to almost anyone who would take one.
+People often told John that they don’t enjoy reading, to which he replied, “If you went to a physician for a serious health ailment, would you feel comfortable if the physician told you that he had not read any current medical or health science publications in the past several years because they do not enjoy reading?” and then adding, “Well, if you think you want to be in business or any other career, don’t you think you would benefit the business or industry of which you think you are active if you read current trends, developments, changes, enhancements or any other positive developments?”

 John and Lynn Ann found career success by helping people develop in an appropriate, caring manner and pursuing a field that is in the best interest of all parties.
-Some of their successes are a result of hiring people who are fair, honest, competent, receptive to training and have great attitudes.
+Some of their successes are a result of hiring people who were fair, honest, competent, receptive to training and had great attitudes.

 Early in his career, John was told by an employer if there had to be a choice between selecting two potential employees, he could consider the following: If one prospect has great prior experience and a terrible attitude, and the alternate prospect has limited experience but a positive and realistic attitude, select the employee with the best attitude.
 The person with the best attitude will obtain experience while the other prospect will seldom acquire a more positive attitude.
 Despite working to employ members with positive traits on their leadership team, it occasionally occurs that a less than suitable employee is given employment.